Arunima-Paul/Arunima-Paul/README.md

 - 👋 Hi, I’m @Arunima-Paul from India.
 - 👀 I’m interested in Data Analytics.
-- 🌱 I’m currently learning Data Analysis using MS Excel, PowerBI and MySql.
+- 🌱 I’m currently learning Data Analysis using MS Excel, PowerBI and MySQL.
 - 👀 I am also looking for a job in the Data Analysis field, preferably in Germany.
-- ⚡ Fun fact: Presently I work full time in a Bank, at night I learn German in Duolingo and practice Data Analysis projects.
+- ⚡ Fun fact: Presently I work full time in a Bank, at night I learn German in Duolingo.
 - 💞️ I’m looking to collaborate on Data Analytics projects to gain experience.
 - 📫 You can reach me on email : arunimap170@gmail.com
 <!---